BCL-FOSS/Linux-Utils/README.md

-# Linux-Utils
+# SDN-Linux-Utils

 ### About ###
-A collection of scripts for admin automation of self hosted Ubiquiti UniFi & TP-Link Omada Network Controllers.
+A collection of scripts for self hosted Ubiquiti UniFi & TP-Link Omada Network Controllers.

 Primarily supporting controllers hosted on Ubuntu & Debian based distros.